simtel12/zip-signer/zipsigner-lib/trunk/README.txt

 SIGNATURE BLOCK TEMPLATE

+Signature block templates can be used to eliminate the dependency on zipsigner-lib-optional.
+The only drawback is that they must be created ahead of time for the keys you intend to sign with.

+Note that zipsigner-lib contains uses signature block templates when signing with the built-in keys and certificates.

-The signature block file, CERT.RSA, contains PCKS#7 formatted data.
-In the initial version of zipsigner-lib, the code in sun.security.x509, sun.security.pcks, etc, was used to write this data structure.
-The only inputs are the x509 public key certificate and the signature bytes.
-Luckily for us, the signature bytes are at the very end of the PCKS#7 block, making it easy to create a PCKS#7 template based on the certificate and just append the signature bytes.
-This technique eliminates the dependency on a large part of the Sun code, but it means that a signature block template must be created for the certificate.
+The signature block file, CERT.RSA, contains CMS/PCKS#7 formatted data.
+Luckily for us, the signature bytes are at the very end of the CMS block, making it possible to create a template based on the certificate and just append the signature bytes.
+This technique eliminates the dependency zipsigner-lib-optional, but it means that a signature block template must be created for the certificate.

-Note that zipsigner-lib contains and loads a signature block template when using the default key and certificate.

 Step 1, sign a file using the certificate for which the template is needed.
 Use the desktop command line version of zipsigner and give it